21st Street Rehabilitation

 GBA’s Transportation, Robotics and GIS groups partnered together with a focus on creating a quick and durable solution.
 To do this, GBA bypassed traditional survey methods that would have added to the overall project time and instead opted for using an unmanned aerial vehicle (UAV).
 This emerging technology allowed GBA to collect detailed aerial imagery in a fraction of the time.
 Images were processed using orthorectification, which allowed all data to be used to scale.
 The high-resolution imagery was added to a GIS-based web application that allowed for real-time coordination with the client.
 GBA was able to design and draw the roadway repairs in GIS and collaboratively acquire input and approval from the client.

 The resulting GIS database was imported into ArcGIS Pro, from which GBA created plans for the new road surface.
-Within four weeks of acquiring the imagery and three days of an agreed-upon solution, the plans were approved for the project contractor, Sunflower Paving, to take the 21st Street rehabilitation to construction.
+Within four weeks of acquiring the imagery and three days of an agreed-upon solution, the plans were approved for to take the 21st Street rehabilitation to construction.